-The California Geologic Energy Management Division (CalGEM) is hosting a series of virtual town halls to shape new rules concerning public health and oil drilling.
+CalGEM, the California Geologic Energy Management Division, has been assigned a “recently strengthened mission to protect public health, safety, and the environment” and is in the process of shaping new rules concerning public health and oil drilling.
 It will present its recommended rules later in the year when we will have an additional opportunity to provide public comment.
 During this early scoping period, however, it is crucial that we make the case for the strongest regulations possible to protect public health and safety.

 The agency assures us that the “rulemaking will . . . consider the best available science and data to inform new and strengthened protective requirements” for communities living near oil and gas production operations.
 But let’s not forget that on April 3rd, they went ahead at the height of a pandemic and issued 24 new fracking permits.

-Written submissions can be sent via email to: CalGEMRegulations@conservation.ca.gov, or by postal mail to:
+Written comments can be sent via email to: CalGEMRegulations@conservation.ca.gov, or by postal mail to:

 Department of Conservation